NCCG is a small

 and making major,

-psychologically abandoning their biological family and
+to psychologically abandon their biological family and

 proceeding to view themselves as

 adopted children of a husband and wife pair within NCCG.
-The usual
+The

-husband and wife pair noted as adoptive "parents" have been Christopher
+husband and wife pair noted as adoptive "parents" have been

-Warren and one of his wives.
+Warren and one of his wives (Sharon H.?).

 NCCG recruits may or may not explain NCCG's religious